stefaneran/organizer/README.md

   - Go to src/core/defaultWebApp.ts
   - Choose default app to show that is not a work in progress

-- Change baseUrl to remote

-  - Go to src/core/baseUrl.ts
-  - Change default export to 'baseUrlRemote' if not already

-- In 'packages/web/webpack.config.js' change
-  mode: from 'development' to "production
-  publicPath: from '/' to './'

 - cd packages/web

 - Run "yarn build"